compucorp/civibooking/README.md

 http://example.com/civicrm/admin/extensions?reset=1

   Then locate the CiviBooking extension and click Download.

+4. Set the permissions in your CMS to enable access appropriate roles to access the three CiviBooking permissions: CiviBooking: administer CiviBooking, CiviBooking: create and update bookings, and CiviBooking: view all bookings.

 ### Overview
 Like with all systems, before you configure CiviBooking you will need to do some planning.